 Now that we are familiar with it we will see how to use it.

-Now I will show some traffic occurring in eth0 interface on my VM This information can be quite overwhelming, wireshark does deep protocol decoding and a lot of translating to English from binary to make this data human readable.
+This information can be quite overwhelming, wireshark does deep protocol decoding and a lot of translating to English from binary to make this data human readable.
 What we are capturing here are actually frames.

 Before we dive into this data we will find how to save this packet capture data: